 At the moment I’m making a DIY tape lace collar for my 1920s rayon chiffon dress.
 But instead of tape I’m using bobbin lace.
-This original 1920s tape lace collar with bobbin lace is my main inspiration.
+This pretty 1920s dress with tape lace yoke and bertha collar and this original 1920s tape lace collar with bobbin lace were my main inspirations.

 First I cut the shape of the collar out of paper.
 Then I drew the design freehand with a pencil.

 Then I pinned the lace to the paper.
 I’m using vintage cotton valenciennes lace (sometimes also called maline lace) which was very popular in the 1920s.

 It’s better to baste the lace to the paper.
 But I thought I’m experienced enough because it’s not my first lace collar – so I just pinned the lace down.